netsec-ethz/rains/design-scalable-signature-updates.md

 An authority might decide to work with just one key pair and when the renewed delegation assertion from its superordinate zone arrives, resign all its assertions.
+There are two problems here:

-The problem here is, that the authority does not know if the sender of a query already got the renewed delegation assertion or not.
+1. The authority does not know if the sender of a query already got the renewed delegation assertion or not.
 In case the querier does not have the renewed assertion, it will not request one as the previous one is still active and the validity time of the requested assertion will be quite small.
    Additionally, all assertions from that zone will be expiring at the same time when the previous delegation assertion expires and the zone will likely be overwhelmed by a flood of incoming queries.
+2. Only having one key pair makes key rollover something special and people are nervous doing it as there is not an easy backup option.
+(See key rotation problem in DNSSEC where ICANN and Verisign worked for several years on a root key rollover plan and schedule but had to postpone it as a substantial amount of resolvers did not update their system to work with the new key [4]).

 ## Proposal: Two key pairs, key rotation, key rollover